mkbabb/parse-that/docs/tranches/B/PROGRESS.md

    `92516e02…`.
 Never resume, repair, clear, or reseal it.
 3. Preserve the completed N1-A4 audit and committed authority coordinate `81b2a0a`; never rewrite A–A3.
-4. Do not dispatch another task.
-Monitor only the same existing Luna N2 task `019fb12c-2624-7732-909a-e1e87ce7ef24`; do not patch current packrat or widen the public API.
+4. Preserve the terminal N2-F0 root and `/tmp/f0-raw.ndjson` exactly.
+Do not repair, rerun, clean, move, or reseal them.
+5. Do not create another task.
+At most one correction packet may return to the same task `019fb12c-2624-7732-909a-e1e87ce7ef24`, using only the fresh absent N2a root after the exact owner ruling, absolute Ohm pins, and source-resolution preflight are reproduced.
+No packet was sent by the owner ruling turn.
-5. First compare the mechanism to pinned Dubroy/Warth/Ohm and GPeg controls;
+6. First compare the mechanism to pinned Dubroy/Warth/Ohm and GPeg controls;
    reproducing prior art earns no novelty.
 Then compare every edit version to fresh accepted/rebuilt M2 speed controls plus the complete semantic-law envelope.
 Append EOF/assert final offset.
 Bind full examined/EOF dependencies, action/effect identity, complete products, allocation/GC/retained heap, and unit-bearing K-edit break-even.
-6. N-IETM targets PL-BE only.
+7. N-IETM targets PL-BE only.
 PL-BE may establish local utility, not novelty.
    Descriptive local 2x/3x edit ratios grant no strict-law milestone.
 Freeze the root on the first stale product, unequal selection, schema drift, cache contamination, or hostile failure.
-7. Fresh Sol critiques the immutable F0; owner agglomerates and stops.
+8. Fresh Sol critiques only an immutable scientifically completed N2a; owner agglomerates and stops.
    N-DNF, N-WRR, N-GLL, L2/L3, CSS product work, clean audits, package/API, consumer migration, release, and BBNF remain blocked.